Best Shower Speakers

 Fugoo Sport

-Although it's another speaker you will need to rest on a shelf or the side of your tub, the Fugoo Sport is an awesome device.
+Although it's another speaker you will need to rest on a shelf or the side of your tub, the Fugoo Sport is an awesome device that carries a starting price of about $99.

 The thing that stands out the most is its 40-hour battery life.
 If you are truly using this in just the shower, you could probably go for weeks without needing a charge.
 With a waterproof rating of IP67, not only can you submerge the speaker in 3 feet of water for 30 minutes, but it's also dust-proof, meaning dirt and other particulates won't cause you any problems.

 On top of it all, the sound quality is very good.
-The Fugoo Sport has six drivers that are spread out across all four sides, giving you clear, well-balanced 360 degree sound.
+The Fugoo Sport has six drivers that are spread out across all four sides, giving you clear, well-balanced 360-degree sound.

 UE Boom 2